 8. Optimize Operations

-Now’s the time to develop new recipes, reorganize your floor plan, negotiate better deals with suppliers, and perfect your bar or restaurant’s operational infrastructure like cleaning checklists, SOP manuals, and more.
+Now’s the time to develop new recipes, reorganize your floor plan, negotiate better deals with suppliers, acquire the right restaurant cleaning supplies, and perfect your bar or restaurant’s operational infrastructure.
+Like restaurant cleaning checklists, bar cleaning checklists, SOP manuals, and more.

 Of particular note, investing in bar and restaurant inventory management software will put you in a position to squeeze the most profit out of every transaction when you reopen.
 Use this as an opportunity to do all the analysis you never had the time to do.
 As a bar, for example, you can look at your sales numbers, ingredient costs, pour costs, and variance.
 Isolate what drinks have the highest profit margin and what drinks are most popular.
 Use that information to retool your menu so you’re in the best possible position when business resumes.